Enjin Wallet Review

 - Samsung Blockchain Keystore support: Enjin supports the Samsung Blockchain Keystore for private key protection under Samsung’s military grade security Knox.

 Mobile wallets are classified as a “Hot Wallet” – meaning this wallet is connected to the internet.
 The Enjin team has devised special counter-measures to deal with hackers attempting to steal cryptocurrencies.
-All private keys are double encrypted the private keys, so even if hackers stole the file it cannot be decrypted.
+All private keys are double encrypted, so even if hackers stole the file it cannot be decrypted.
 On top of this, the special designed Enjin keyboard deals with keyloggers – making sure that the on-device decryption process is safe.
 Lastly Enjin used custom libraries to wipe the private key from device memory once the transaction is sent – unlike other mobile wallets.

 We added many security features that regular wallets don’t have.
 Enjin Wallet cannot be Keylogged and not affected by CPU flaws like Meltdown and Specture.Witek Radomski CTO of Enjin